Saujanya-rajvanshi/STL/README.md

 ### emplace_back

-Adds element at end (faster than push_back for objects)
+* Adds element at end (faster than push_back for objects)
+* can create inplace object

 ```cpp
 vec.emplace_back(20);